Home / Competency-Based Clinical Certification Program / Application Procedure

 Prior to submission of the work sample, the applicant should review the work sample to verify that the submitted content includes consideration of each of the targeted areas.

 NADD will assign two examiners to review to work sample.
 The work sample will be reviewed to determine whether the candidate demonstrates competency in the five competency areas.
 If the work sample is found to be acceptable, the interview will be scheduled.
+The examiners may require submission of additional information - including, in some cases, resubmission of the work sample - before they approve scheduling of the interview.

 Interview